-GMG Solidifies Its Commitment To Holistic Well-Being At Arab Health 2024 In Dubai
+GMG solidifies its commitment to holistic well-being at Arab Health 2024 in Dubai

-GMG's Health and Beauty division expands its distribution portfolio with a mission to make health and beauty more accessible

-Dubai, UAE: GMG, a global well-being company retailing, distributing, and manufacturing a portfolio of leading international and home-grown brands across sport, everyday goods, health and beauty, properties, and logistics sectors, is looking to further solidify its commitment to promoting holistic well-being globally through its participation at Arab Health 2024.
+(MENAFN- BCW Global) Dubai, UAE – January 29, 2024: GMG, a global well-being company retailing, distributing, and manufacturing a portfolio of leading international and home-grown brands across sport, everyday goods, health and beauty, properties, and logistics sectors, is looking to further solidify its commitment to promoting holistic well-being globally through its participation at Arab Health 2024.

 At the premier event, GMG will showcase its robust portfolio and will further aim to expand its distribution capabilities, making its products and services more accessible to a wider audience.